okteto-community/tacopshop-with-cloudflare/README.md

 - SQS Queues

-Make sure this Cloudflare Key has permissions to create, read from, and delete the following services:
+Make sure your Cloudflare Key has the following permissions:

-- R2
+- Account:Workers R2 Storage:Edit
+- Account:Account Rulesets:Edit
+- Zone:DNS:Edit
-- Hosts
+- Zone:Page Rules:Edit
-- PageRules
+- Zone:Dyanmic Redirects:Edit

 > Alternatively if you are using Okteto Self-Hosted, you can configure your instance to use an AWS role instead of using an Acess Key and Secret Access Key.